If you’re anything like us, you’ve probably been inundated with content across social media about the massive benefits of rosemary oil for hair.

 How to Use Rosemary Oil

-It sounds good, and you need to try it.
+The benefits it does have sound good, and you need to try it.

 So you pick up some rosemary essential oil and get ready to spread it all over your face.